 Sonny Rollins

-Walter Theodore "Sonny" Rollins (born September 7, 1930) is a retired American jazz tenor saxophonist who is widely recognized as one of the most important and influential jazz musicians.
-In a seven-decade career, Rollins recorded more than sixty albums as a leader.
+Walter Theodore "Sonny" Rollins (September 7, 1930 – May 25, 2026) was an American jazz tenor saxophonist who is widely recognized as one of the most important and influential jazz musicians.
+In a seven-decade career, Rollins recorded more than 60 albums as a leader.
+His 1956 album Saxophone Colossus was selected for preservation by the National Recording Registry of the Library of Congress in 2016.
 A number of his compositions, including "St. Thomas", "Oleo", "Doxy", and "Airegin", have become jazz standards.
-Rollins has been called "the greatest living improviser".
-Due to health problems, Rollins has not performed publicly since 2012 and announced his retirement in 2014.
+Rollins was often called "the greatest living improviser".
+Rollins was the last survivor of the 57 jazz musicians depicted in the 1958 photograph A Great Day in Harlem.
+Sometimes known as "saxophone colossus", Rollins was awarded a lifetime Grammy Award and was honored with the Kennedy Center Honors in 2011.
+He was credited as a defining figure of the jazz genre.

 Similar Artists